-The Lac La Biche Region has a long and colourful backstory.
-Discover the community's formative years and delve into the cultures that helped build this special part of Alberta.
+Discover the early years of our community, and delve into the cultures that helped build this unique part of Alberta.

 Lac La Biche Regional Museum & Discovery Centre